Vusimuzi Matlala’s Bail Appeal Dismissed by Johannesburg High Court, Cat to Remain Behind Bars

 GAUTENG - Vusimuzi “Cat” Matlala has been denied bail by the Johannesburg High Court.

-The controversial businessman, who is charged with the attempted murder of his ex-girlfriend, Tebogo Thobejane, appealed a decision by the Alexander Magistrate’s Court to initially deny him bail.
+The controversial businessman, who is charged with the attempted murder of his ex-girlfriend, Tebogo Thobejane, appealed a decision by the Alexander Magistrate’s Court to deny him bail initially.

 Magistrate Syta Prinsloo ruled in September 2025 that it was not in the interest of justice to release Matlala on bail.
-She said that his legal team failed to prove exceptional circumstances to justify his release.
+She stated that his legal team had failed to prove exceptional circumstances that would justify his release.

 Read also